Examples in real life:

 - The Conqueror.
 Years after the making of this film, members of the cast and crew, most notably the superbly mis-cast John Wayne, were diagnosed with cancers and leukemia.
 Until somebody pointed it out, the common link to the film was never realized.
 It turned out to have been shot in the deserts of southern Utah, not far away (and more importantly, downwind) from a nuclear test site in Nevada.
 Even worse, they trucked the hot (radioactive) dirt from the desert back to Hollywood to finish off the sets they were building for verisimilitude.
 The cluster of cancers was due to having lived and worked on the film set, where the fall-out was densest... this is unique, as the cause of the "curse" - thirty years on - was so unmistakably clear, with ample evidence to back it.

-- Terry Gilliam's film of Don Quixote was so plagued with problems that production was shut down permanently after six days of filming.
-The documentary is a little heartbreaking.
+- Terry Gilliam's The Man Who Killed Don Quixote was so plagued with problems that production was shut down permanently after six days of filming.
+The documentary is a little heartbreaking.note

 - The movie of A Confederacy of Dunces has been in Development Hell for years, initially since every fat comedian announced to be playing the lead died (John Belushi, John Candy, Chris Farley), and then when Will Ferrell and a supporting cast was announced, the head of the Louisiana State Film Commission was murdered.
 Then Hurricane Katrina hit New Orleans.
 And that seems to be the end of the attempts to make the film for now.